Can coconut oil really improve your health?

 1. Claim: It boosts weight loss

 No single food can peel off kilos, but it’s easy to understand why some people believe coconut oil is an exception.
 A review of studies found that people who replaced the long-chain fatty acids (the kind found in foods like butter and meat) in their diets with medium-chain fatty acids (MCFAs)—like those found in coconut oil—lost an average of 700g over the course of 3 months.
-Unlike other types of fats, MCFAs are easily absorbed by the body for energy and not stored for later use, says Nicole Chimbetete, a registered dietician nutritionist.
+Unlike other types of fats, MCFAs are easily absorbed by the body for energy and not stored for later use, says Nicole Chimbetete, a registered dietitian and nutritionist.
 The catch, the studies used a supplement containing MCFAs—not coconut oil.
 Store-bought coconut oil, Chimbetete explains, contains lower levels of the fatty acids than the supplement, so it may not have the same effect.

 What’s more, coconut oil may actually foil weight-loss efforts.
 “Weight loss occurs as a result of a calorie deficit,” says Maria Sylvester Terry, a registered dietitian.
-"Adding more coconut oil [which has 120 calories per tablespoon] to your diet may bump you out of a calorie deficit.”
+"Adding more coconut oil [which has 120 calories (500 kilojoules) per tablespoon] to your diet may bump you out of a calorie deficit.”

 2. Claim: It curbs sugar cravings

-Not so great news for those of us with a sweet tooth: “Cravings for sugary foods are influenced by many factors—such as stress, low blood sugar, sleep deprivation, and regularly eating added sugar,” says Jim White, a registered dietician.
+Not so great news for those of us with a sweet tooth: “Cravings for sugary foods are influenced by many factors—such as stress, low blood sugar, sleep deprivation, and regularly eating added sugar,” says Jim White, a registered dietitian.
 “Coconut oil doesn’t address any of these factors more than any other food would.”

 3. Claim: It reduces inflammation